Last Dunes Standing in Antioch

 To help plants and wildlife, the staff applies a variety of habitat management techniques to maintain, recover or enhance plant and wildlife values.
 Current management actions include:

 - An annual survey of the Lange’s endangered species.

 - Native weed control via hand weeding, and prescribed burning.

 - Sand importation to create new sand dunes.

 - Revegetation with endangered and a variety of native dune plants.

 - Firebreaks to prevent spread of wildfires caused by trespassers.

-The Lange’s Metalmark (Apodemia mormo langei) butterfly was first discovered in 1933.
+(Apodemia mormo langei) was first discovered in 1933.
 In June 1976, this local subspecies was one of the first eight insects to be listed as endangered under the Endangered Species Act of 1973.

-Naked-Stemmed Buckwheat (Eriogonum nudum var. auriculatum) is so named because it has very few leaves along its bare stems.
-This species the only plant the Lange’s metalmark butterfly will lay its eggs on and is the food plant for the Lange’s metalmark butterfly larvae.
+(Eriogonum nudum var. auriculatum) is so named because it has very few leaves along its bare stems.
+This species, is the only plant that the Lange’s Metalmark butterfly will lay its eggs on.
+It is also food for the Lange’s Metalmark butterfly larvae.